huckleton/grand-central-library/README.md

 the resource can be found at its [Disboard](https://disboard.org/server/553282299618394154) link.

 keep in mind that this repository is not for submitting or requesting resources; that must be done on the Discord server itself.

+NOTE: this resource is intended for external markdown editors (like Obsidian), as GitHub's markdown editor tends to collapse line breaks. this may change at a later date (i.e. making everything double line breaks in the future)